Virginia airline founder charged with fraud, tax evasion

-NEWPORT NEWS, Va. — A Virginia man who founded the defunct airline People Express has been indicted on fraud and tax evasion charges.
+NEWPORT NEWS, Va. — The leader of an ill-fated effort to revive the People Express airline has been indicted on fraud and tax evasion charges.

-The Daily Press reports Michael D. Morisi was arrested Tuesday.
-He’s accused of defrauding creditors of nearly $448,000, using most of the money to pay himself and other airline executives months after the airline folded.
+The Daily Press reports Michael D. Morisi was arrested Tuesday, accused of defrauding creditors of nearly $448,000.
+An indictment says he used most of the money to pay himself and other airline executives months after the airline folded.

-An indictment says the former executive director of Newport News-Williamsburg International Airport, Ken Spirito, arranged for public funds to guarantee that airline a $5 million credit line in July 2014.

-The airline folded that September and stopped paying by the $4.5 million it owed TowneBank under the credit line.
-The airport was left to foot the bill, which it then paid with those public funds.
+The indictment also says the former executive director of Newport News-Williamsburg International Airport, Ken Spirito, arranged for public funds to guarantee $5 million in credit for the airline.
+The company folded in 2014 and stopped paying the $4.5 million it owed TowneBank under the credit line.
+The airport was left to foot the bill, which taxpayers ultimately got stuck for.

 Spirito was arrested Monday and charged with violating federal finance laws.